jeffreysbrother/spacesjs/README.md

 spacesjs --remove="th-"
 ```

+*note*: It appears that the above quotation marks are optional, but it might be a good idea to include them.

 ###Future Additions:

 - [ ] error handling and unique messages (no files renamed, # of files renamed, etc.)